tomsoftware/Settlers.ts/README.md

 # Settlers 4 remake (File Formats)
-This is a Settlers 4 (Siedler 4) Remake (it will be :-) ) written in JavaScript (Typescript) so it can be run in you browser.
+This is a Settlers 4 (Siedler 4) Remake (it will be :-) ) written in JavaScript (Typescript) so it can be run in your browser.

 # How to compile: